• Skip to primary navigation

 Spinach Cupcakes Recipe

-These cupcakes bake up green because they are full of fresh spinach.
-They make such a great alternative to making green cupcakes with food coloring.
 And with one bite, even your picky kids will gobble these up (like mine!)!
 I promise you can’t even taste the spinach in them!

-Spinach and applesauce in food processor.
+spinach and applesauce in food processor.

 Blend until the mixture becomes pureed.

-spinach puree in food processor
+pureed spinach mixture in food processor.

-Add the cake mix to a mixing bowl with the spinach puree.
+Add the cake mix to a mixing bowl with the spinach puree, beating with a hand mixer until completely combined.

 Fill baking cups in cupcake pan with the batter.